 The SourceMyWraps report is only used to provide the Unique Keys for each wrap that is affected by the bulk operation.
 Any data you want to insert into the affected wraps must be provided as static content, see below.

 The column heading for this column must be SourceMyWraps.

 There are several types of static content for the new or updated wraps that you may want to provide in the instance data table:

 A column in the instance data table that provides static content for a field in the wrap must use the field name as the column header.
 If you want to assign a value to a field called inspection_date in the wrap, the heading for this column in the instance data table must be inspection_date.
 WrapStack ignores columns in the instance data table that don’t have a field name in the heading.
-All field names must be in lower case.
+All field names must be in lowercase.

 It is possible to manipulate two or more wraps in the Target for each instance in the Source MyWraps report.
 This usually happens when the Target wrap has additional Unique Keys that are provided in the instance data table.
 In the example below, the Target has a Projectcode key.
 For each instance in the Source Mywraps report, WrapStack will generate or update one instance of Target with Projectcode A, one with Projectcode B and one with Projectcode set to C. All other components of the Unique Key for the new instances of the Target are provided by the Source MyWraps report.